ChristineTilling/AstronomicalDataProcessing2022/README.md

 For the course you'll need two seperate environments, one to contain Pynot and one for the rest of the course.
 This page will give an example on how to setup with windows and linux/mac.
 For general python usage and ease of setup in case you are new:

 - For windows I recommend using Anaconda navigator
-- For mac/linux, you'll need a command terminal, your computer generally comes with it for mac, and if you are running linux, I presume you know what you are doing and just here for the code.
+- For linux, you'll need a command terminal and conda installed, I presume you know what you are doing and just here for the code.

 ## Windows
 The steps to setting up your environment in anaconda navigator are pretty simple: